Section Hub

 3. Disclose what is true

 Lease length, ground rent, service charges, planned major works, freeholder disputes, building safety status.
 All of these will surface during conveyancing regardless.
-Disclosing them upfront filters the buyer pool to those who can absorb them, reduces late renegotiation, and shifts the chance of completion materially upward.
-The Consumer Protection from Unfair Trading Regulations 2008 also require accurate disclosure.
+Disclosing them upfront filters the buyer pool to those who can absorb them, reduces late renegotiation and shifts the chance of completion materially upward.
+Since 6 April 2025 the Digital Markets, Competition and Consumers Act 2024, enforced by the Competition and Markets Authority, has required material information to be disclosed.

 Get an indicative figure from each realistic route: estate agent appraisal, auction valuation, two or three quick sale company offers.
 Each is free and indicative; none commits you to that route.
 The comparison itself usually clarifies the right path.
 Where one buyer asks for exclusivity before you have compared, treat the request itself as the question to focus on.